HassDhia/deep-agent-sti/README.md

 `pytest` exercises confidence math, social media formatting, and the executive letter renderers using fixture data.
 Tests were trimmed to match the new operator scope.

+Set `STI_DETERMINISTIC=1` when running locally if you want deterministic essay phrasing (the renderer uses a small phrase bank that is otherwise intentionally stochastic in production).

 ## Visual QA

 Images are treated as first-class artifacts.
 Run the combined lint before committing regenerated reports: